-- Elevators – These are hinged on the rear end of the vertical stabilizer of an aircraft (a part of the tail plane of the aircraft).
+- Elevators – These are hinged on the rear end of the horizontal stabilizer of an aircraft (a part of the tail plane of the aircraft).
 These move in a definite direction, either both the elevators go up, or both of them go down.
 They control the pitching motion of the aircraft (nose up or nose down), and are operated by the fore and aft movement of the control stick.

-- Rudder – It is hinged on the rear end of the horizontal stabilizer (a part of the tail plane of the aircraft).
+- Rudder – It is hinged on the rear end of the vertical stabilizer (a part of the tail plane of the aircraft).
 It moves left or right providing yawing (sideways) motion to the aircraft, and is controlled by the rudder pedals.
 Pushing the right rudder pedal will move the aircraft to the right side, and vice versa.

 Secondary control and secondary control surfaces:- These are seldom found in microlight aircrafts, and are basically used to facilitate easy flying of an aircraft.
 There are many types of secondary control surfaces, let us discuss the two most important ones- Flaps and Slats